WP-Performance/press-wind/README.md

 ## Dependencies

 - [PostCSS](https://postcss.org/)
 - [TailwindCSS](https://tailwindcss.com/) - optional.
-You can use only postcss.
+You can use only postcss or lightningCSS.
 - [ViteJS](https://vitejs.dev/)

 ## Requirement